Sixth Form Entry

 In fairness to current Form 5 pupils, we also actively seek those whose progression and contribution merit Sixth Form Awards in these areas.
 A number of Honorary Scholarships are awarded in the year leading up to the September entry to the Sixth Form.
 There is no application process for internal awards; pupils are nominated by members of staff and awards are considered by a committee of senior leaders.

 All awards are made for a maximum of two years and are subject to performance.

 The College offers a limited number of means-tested bursary awards.
 Recipients of a Sixth Form award may also apply for a bursary in cases of clear financial need.

-Further details of these, and the awards described above, can be obtained from the Registrar by calling 0118 9767 415, or by sending an email request.
+For external Sixth Form applicants to the College, further details of the awards described above can be obtained from the Registrar by calling 0118 9767 415, or by sending an email request.